MeenuDSaini/Final_Bootcamp_Project/README.md

                              The accuracy of three machine learning models, namely **Linear Regression, Random Forest Regressor, and XGBoost Regressor**, was assessed.
 Based on the accuracy score, the **XGBoost Regressor model** was determined as the best choice for predicting life expectancy in respective countries.

-**Streamlit App**: Developed for creating an interactive web application - **Life Expectancy and Country Predictor**, enhancing the user interface and experience.
+**Streamlit App**: Developed for creating an interactive web application namely **Life Expectancy and Country Predictor**, enhancing the user interface and experience.
 ---
 ## Conclusion:
 Developed nations have higher life expectancies because they invest more in their economies, health services, and education.
 These countries also do a better job of vaccinating people, which leads to fewer diseases like measles and HIV/AIDS.
 This results in lower rates of infant, child, and adult deaths.